 BOCA RATON, Fla.
 (Terran Orbital Corporation PR) – Terran Orbital Corporation (NYSE: LLAP), a global leader in satellite solutions, primarily serving the United States and Allied aerospace and defense industries, today announced the successful completion of CAPSTONE’s second TCM burn.
 Much smaller than the first TCM burn, this second TCM burn demonstrates the spacecraft’s ability to perform small and precise maneuvers, a capability that is critical to operations in a Near Rectilinear Halo Orbit (NRHO).
 The maneuver further cleaned up launch injection dispersions and any execution dispersions that occurred during the first burn.

+NASA Mission Update After a thorough review, teams have determined what led to CAPSTONE’s communications issue that began on July 4.
 During commissioning of NASA’s CAPSTONE (short for Cislunar Autonomous Positioning System Technology Operations and Navigation Experiment) spacecraft, the Deep Space Network team noted inconsistent ranging data.
-While investigating this, the spacecraft operations team attempted to access diagnostic data on the spacecraft’s radio and sent an improperly formatted command that made the radio inoperable.
-The spacecraft fault detection system should have immediately rebooted the radio but did not because of a fault in the spacecraft flight software.
+While investigating this, the spacecraft operations team attempted to access diagnostic data on the spacecraft’s radio and sent an improperly formatted command that made the […]

 The NASA Artemis program satellite is charting a new path to the Moon